 Graham Greene’s The Quiet American, Duong Van Mai Elliott’s Sacred Willow and Nguyen Qui Duc’s Where the Ashes Are, tell three different tales of Vietnam’s modern history.
-The insights of these authors will give context to this unique travel experience.
-This is not a “literary” tour.
+The insights of the authors will give context to this unique travel experience.
 Our shared reading will help to tell the stories of the places we visit.
 We’ll travel and read beyond these books too.

-Written in the 1950s, during the final bloody years of French colonial rule, Greene’s novel travels from Saigon in the south, where he lived in the Continental Hotel, to Hanoi in the north, where he travelled to Ninh Binh province to see first hand, France’s brutal efforts to hold on to empire.
+Written in the 1950s, during the final bloody years of French colonial rule, Greene’s The Quiet American travels from Saigon in the south, where he lived in the Continental Hotel, to Hanoi in the north, where he travelled to Ninh Binh province to see first hand, France’s brutal efforts to hold on to empire.

 Duong Van Mai Elliott’s book The Sacred Willow traces her family’s story across four generations.
 Beginning in the north, the family moved to Saigon at the end of colonial rule in 1954, before moving again to the US in 1975.
-The Sacred Willow provides a view into family life, Vietnam’s pre-war history, and the splits that occurred between families as battle lines were drawn for war.
+The Sacred Willow provides a view into family life, Vietnam’s pre-war history, and the splits that frequently occurred between families as battle lines were drawn.

 Where the Ashes Are by Nguyen Qui Duc tells another harrowing family story that begins in Hue in central Vietnam.
 During Tet 1968, Duc’s father, a senior official in the South Vietnamese Government, was captured by Communist forces.

-Duc’s memoir also covers his experience growing up in the US after a traumatic departure from Vietnam in 1975 as a teenager.
+Duc’s memoir also covers his experience growing up in the US after a traumatic departure from Vietnam as a teenager in 1975.